-\begin{proof} Let $P$ be a polygon with $n\ge 4$ vertices.
-If $n=4,5$, then one vertex of the polygon can cover the entire boundary (to verify this, observe that in any triangulation of a $5$-gon, there is a vertex that is incident to the three resulting triangles).
-If $n=6$, then there is a diagonal that partitions the boundary of $P$ into 2 and 4 consecutive edges;\footnote{For any $k\ge 2$ there is a diagonal that cuts off at least $k$ and at most $2k {-}2$ edges of the polygon; see~\cite{Biniaz2024}.} each partite can be covered by one vertex.
+\begin{proof} If $n=4,5$, then one vertex of the polygon covers the entire boundary (to verify this, observe that in any triangulation of a $5$-gon, there is a vertex that is incident to the three resulting triangles).
+If $n=6$, then any triangulation contains a diagonal that partitions the boundary of $P$ into 2 and 4 consecutive edges;\footnote{For any $k\ge 2$ there is a diagonal that cuts off at least $k$ and at most $2k {-}2$ edges of the polygon; see~\cite{Biniaz2024}.} each partite can be covered by one vertex.
 If $n=7$, then there is a diagonal that partitions the boundary of $P$ into 3 and 4 consecutive edges; again, each partite can be covered by one vertex.

 Assume that $n\ge 8$.
 Then, at least one of the cases in Lemma~\ref{cover-lemma} holds.
-For each case, we show how to cover $\partial P$ by the number of guards that are claimed.
+For each case, we show how to cover $\partial P$ by the number of guards that is claimed.